Ivanseven/FreeGameNotifier/README.md

 This project is an unofficial chrome extension to check updates from [reddit.com/r/FreeGameFindings](https://www.reddit.com/r/FreeGameFindings)

 **TLDR**, it's a number to keep track of how many new posts are there since the last time you checked in as `claimed`, so you know if there's a new game and how many posts/games to stay updated on.
+It checks the subreddit every 2 hours, given that the extension is running.

 #### Preview: